aaronchan73/moodify/README.md

 ## What we learned

-We learned how to use React, Tailwind CSS, Firebase/Firestore, and Spotify's API.
+We learned how to use React, Tailwind CSS, Firebase/Firestore, Spotify's API, and fetching using Axios.

 ## What's next for Moodify